Bordesholm

+History

 The town of Bordesholm developed around 1330, when the abbey of Neumünster (founded in 1127 by Bishop Vizelin) was moved to an island in the Bordesholm lake.
 Saint Vizelin was buried there.
 Thereafter, a village grew up at the shore of the lake, likely providing services to the abbey.
-Because of the abbey Bordesholm became the cultural and economic center of the duchy of Holstein (nowadays Schleswig-Holstein) region between Kiel and Neumünster.
+Because of the abbey, Bordesholm became the cultural and economic center of the duchy of Holstein (nowadays Schleswig-Holstein) region between Kiel and Neumünster.

-The abbeys name is known in late gothic period music due to the Bordesholm Lament of Virgin Mary (Bordesholmer Marienklage), a 1475/76 passion drama with songs in middle German.
+The abbey's name is known in late Gothic period music due to the Bordesholm Lament of Virgin Mary (Bordesholmer Marienklage), a 1475/76 passion drama with songs in middle German.

-During the reformation the abbey was closed in 1566 by duke Hans the Elder of Slesvig-Holsten-Haderslev.
+During the Reformation, the abbey was closed in 1566 by Duke Hans the Elder of Slesvig-Holsten-Haderslev.
 It then became a Latin school, which was dissolved in 1665.
 The remains of the abbey and school library became the foundation of the library of the newly founded University of Kiel.
 1773-1865 the area of Bordesholm was administered by the King of Denmark by the virtue of his being Duke of Holstein.